Security Checklists Are Better Than Security Intuition

 TLDR: We found 7 real auth issues using a checklist.
 Code review had missed all of them.
-This is not a coincidence — it is a structural property of how bugs form in security-sensitive code.
+This is not a coincidence.
+It reflectsis a structural property of how bugs form in security-sensitive code.

 The Problem With Relying on Intuition

-Security code review is hard because the bugs are not obvious.
-A missing frame-ancestors 'none' CSP directive does not crash anything.
-A wildcard '*' in a postMessage call works fine in testing.
-An error message that says "Email not found" instead of "Invalid email or password" passes every functional test.
-None of these things produce an error.
-They just leave a door open.
+Security code review is tough because the bugs are often hidden.
+For example, missing the frame-ancestors 'none' CSP directive does not cause a crash.
+Using a wildcard '*' in a postMessage call works fine during tests.
+An error message like "Email not found" instead of "Invalid email or password" will passes all functional tests.
+These issues do not cause errors but, but they leave vulnerabilities.

-Experienced engineers miss these constantly.
-Not because they are careless, but because intuition-based code review is optimized for finding functional bugs.
+Experienced engineers miss these issues constantly.
+Not because they are careless, but because intuition-based code review focuses onis optimized for finding functional bugs.
 Security bugs are non-functional defects.
-They do not cause incorrect output — they permit incorrect input.
+They do not cause incorrect output but.
+They permit incorrect input.

 Checklists Encode Accumulated Incidents

-Every item on a good security checklist corresponds to a real incident or a class of real incidents.
-The OWASP ASVS, NIST 800-63B, RFC 6819 — these documents were written by people who watched real breaches happen and extracted the structural patterns.
+Every item on a good security checklist corresponds to a real incident or class of incidents.
+The OWASP ASVS, NIST 800-63B, RFC 6819 were written by people who observed real breaches and extracted structural patterns.

 The 2013 Facebook OAuth open redirect (4.3 in our checklist).
 The 2020 GitHub URL-logging incident (1.2).
 The alg: none JWT attacks (7.2).
 These are not hypothetical attacks.
 They happened in production at scale.
 The checklist exists so you do not have to rediscover them yourself.

-When you audit by intuition, you are redoing the work of everyone who has ever audited auth code.
-When you audit with a checklist, you get the accumulated output of every security incident that came before you.
+When you audit by intuition, you redo the work of everyone who has audited auth code.
+When you audit with a checklist, you get the accumulated output of every prior security incident.

 The Backup-Path Problem

 Our most interesting finding was not the most severe.
-The poller_secret in a URL query param was the Critical finding, but it happened on a backup proxy file — not the primary implementation.
+The poller_secret in a URL query param was the critical finding, but it occurred in a backup proxy file, not the primary implementation.

 The primary file was correct.
-The backup file was a draft copy from an earlier iteration.
-The security review at the time focused on the primary path and did not enumerate all implementations of the same pattern.
+The backup file was a draft from an earlier iteration.
+The security review focused on the primary path and did not check all implementations of the same pattern.

-This is a class of bug that intuition-based review almost never catches.
-You review the code you wrote.
-You do not review the code you forgot about.
-A checklist that says "credentials must not appear in URLs" makes you search for every call site, not just the one you remember writing.
+This class of bug is almost never caught by intuition-based review.
+You review the code you wrote but not the code you forgot.
+A checklist saying "credentials must not appear in URLs" makes you search every call site, not just the one you remember.

 Line-by-Line Review vs. Requirement-by-Requirement Audit

 "Credentials must not appear in URLs" is a global invariant.
 You cannot satisfy it by reviewing one file.
-You have to grep the entire codebase for every URL construction and verify none of them contain credentials.
-That is what the checklist forced us to do, and that is how we found the secondary proxy file.
+You must grep the entire codebase for every URL construction and verify none contain credentials.
+That is what the checklist forced us to do and how we found the secondary proxy file.

 The Industry's Comfortable Lie

 Most teams do a security review before each major release.
-They read through the changed files, maybe run a scanner, and call it done.
-This is almost entirely theater.
+They read changed files, maybe run a scanner, and call it done.
+This is mostly theater.
 Changed files are reviewed; unchanged files are not.
-The assumption is that old code is known-good.
-But old code is just old code that has not been audited recently.
+The assumption is that old code is known good.
+But old code is just code not audited recently.

-The backup proxy file that had the bug was not new code.
-It was written months ago, reviewed at the time for functional correctness, and forgotten.
-It was not part of any recent diff.
-It would never have appeared in a "review the PR" workflow.
+The backup proxy file with the bug was not new code.
+It was written months ago, reviewed then for functional correctness, and forgotten.
+It was not part of any recent diff and would never appear in a "review the PR" workflow.
 Only a checklist-driven search of the whole codebase found it.

 What This Costs